paytabscom/paytabs-php-laravel-package/README.md

 * if you want to make a payment via token you can use

         ->sendTransaction('transaction_type','recurring')
-        ->sendToken('token returned from the first payment page created with Tokenization option','transRef returned to you in the same first payment page')
+        ->sendToken('transRef returned to you in the same first payment page','token returned from the first payment page created with Tokenization option')

 * if you want to make a payment with user defined you can use